MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 # Windows Defender Advanced Threat Protection integration with Microsoft Cloud App Security

-Microsoft Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify roll out of Cloud Discovery and extends Cloud Discovery capabilities beyond your corporate network.
+Microsoft Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify roll out of Cloud Discovery, and extends Cloud Discovery capabilities beyond your corporate network.
 Microsoft Cloud App Security leverages the traffic information collected by Windows Defender ATP about the cloud apps and services being accessed from IT-managed Windows 10 machines.
-This enables you to perform Cloud Discovery on managed machines, even when they are not within your corporate network.
+This enables you to run Cloud Discovery on managed machines, even when they aren't within your corporate network.
 It also enables machine-based investigation: after you identify a risky user, you can then check all the machines the user accessed to detect potential risks; if you identify a risky machine, you can check all the users who used it to detect potential risks.

 ## Windows Defender Advanced Threat Protection
-[Windows Defender Advanced Threat Protection (ATP)](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection) is a security platform for intelligent protection, detection, investigation and response.
+[Windows Defender Advanced Threat Protection (ATP)](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection) is a security platform for intelligent protection, detection, investigation, and response.
 Windows Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, automates security incidents, and improves security posture.

 Want to experience Windows Defender ATP?
 [Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-assignaccess-abovefoldlink).